 To ventilate the crawling space, you must install a vent to draw air from outside through the HVAC system and an exhaust fan to move the air from the inside of the crawling space to the outside.

 If your area is particularly humid, you can install a dehumidifier to combat indoor humidity and help it dry.
-A dehumidifier can prevent spores, mites, mold, moisture, and decay in your home space.
+A compact crawl space dehumidifier can prevent spores, mites, mold, moisture, and decay in your home space.

 Adding insulation to the crawl space can also retain the heating and cooling air in the house.
 In addition, since crawling spaces usually contain pipes, insulating them can ensure that pipes will not freeze in winter.

 Preair's HD series dehumidifier is specially designed for crawling space.
-The HD series dehumidifier is small in size and light in weight and can be installed on the ceiling.
-It uses drainage pipes instead of water tanks for drainage, which fully conforms to the use conditions of the crawling space.
-The HD70 dehumidifier and HD90 dehumidifier are machines with high-cost performance and good dehumidification performance.
+HD series dehumidifiers are small in size and light in weight and can be installed on the ceiling.
+They use drainage pipes instead of water tanks for drainage, which fully conforms to the use conditions of the crawling space.
+The HD70 commercial crawl space dehumidifier and HD103 dehumidifier for crawlspace are machines with high-cost performance and good dehumidification performance.
 The dehumidification capacity of the dehumidifier is 70 Pt/Day when the temperature is 26.7℃ and the RH is 60%.
 The dehumidification capacity of the HD90 dehumidifier is 90 Pt/Day when the temperature is 26.7 ℃ and the RH is 60%.
 The price of the HD series dehumidifier is reasonable and affordable.

 In general, because of its spatial characteristics, crawling space can contain many contents to make the living environment cleaner and more beautiful.
 However, due to its location characteristics, its internal space is easy to become wet, thus causing various hazards.
 Preair recommends that install a professional dehumidifier for regular dehumidification to ensure that the crawling space is safe.